arogyavidya/Save-your-Dish/README.md

 In future the below items will be added one by one
 -----------------------------------------------------
--Add a remainder of the dish in the week. (daily menu planner) dAdd price list for the items.
+- Add a remainder of the dish in the week. (daily menu planner)
+- Add price list for the items.
--Daily Milk Account
+- Daily Milk Account
--Grocery purchase planner according to budget if price already told -Safety tips in general.
+- Grocery purchase planner according to budget if price already told
+- Safety tips in general.
--Creating a website(to be decided)
+- Creating a website(to be decided)